(Note: the link to the online application is at the bottom of this page. Please read the criteria and rules in their entirety before applying)

-The Guilford Performing Arts Festival Artists’ Awards were created to support the development of new work by Connecticut performing artists and to provide a vehicle for premiering new work at the festival.
-They are artistic/creativity awards, not income-relief grants, and you do not need to show that you have lost income because of the coronavirus in order to qualify.
+The Guilford Performing Arts Festival Artists’ Awards were created to support the development of new work by professional Connecticut performing artists and to provide a vehicle for premiering new work at the festival.

-GPAF will grant six Artists’ Awards in 2020 to Connecticut performing artists who use the award to create or complete new work and premiere that work at the 2021 Guilford Performing Arts Festival.
-Awards will be given in dance, drama, music and spoken word.
+GPAF has allocated funds to grant as many as six Artists’ Awards in 2022 to Connecticut performing artists who use the award to create or complete new work and premiere that work at the 2023 Guilford Performing Arts Festival.
+Awards will be given in dance, drama and music based on merit.
 All genres of those art forms are eligible.
+The drama category this year includes spoken word, including poetry, storytelling, stand-up comedy and other forms of spoken performance.
+All performances will be limited to 60 minutes.

 Each award comes with a grant of $2,500, which will be paid in two installments of $1,250.
 The first payment will be made upon the artist’s selection as a recipient, the remainder upon confirmation that the work has been completed.

-Work created with support of the award must be premiered at the 2021 Guilford Performing Arts Festival, scheduled for September 23-26, 2021.
-Material that has previously been recorded, performed, etc., by the applicant or other artist is not eligible, nor is reinterpretation of material in the public domain.
-Should the artist premiere the work before the festival, the award will be withdrawn and the artist will be required to reimburse all money paid for the award.
-Should the artist fail to complete the work on time or fail to debut it at the 2021 festival for reasons under the artist’s control, GPAF has the right to withhold the final payment and seek reimbursement of all money paid to date.
+Work created with support of the award must be premiered at the 2023 Guilford Performing Arts Festival, scheduled for September 21-24, 2023.
+Material that has previously been recorded, performed, etc., by the applicant or another artist is not eligible, nor is reinterpretation of material in the public domain.
+Should the artist premiere the work before the festival, the award will be withdrawn and the artist will be required to reimburse the festival for all money paid to the artist for the award.
+Should the artist fail to complete the work on time and/or fail to debut it at the 2023 festival for reasons under the artist’s control, GPAF has the right to withhold the final payment and seek reimbursement of all money paid to date.

 Artists will be required to provide a detailed project scope, budget and timeline, which will be part of the evaluation criteria.
-Award proceeds may be used for travel, research, writing, composing and rehearsing their work, but not for education.
-Selection of winners will be made by festival programmers and independent judges.
+Award proceeds may be used for travel, research, writing, creating and rehearsing the work, but not for education.
+Selection of recipients will be made by festival programmers and independent judges.
 The judges’ decisions are final.

 GPAF will report award payments to the Internal Revenue Service and will provide artists with a form 1099 for tax reporting purposes.

 Applications will be evaluated on artistic merit, originality, innovation, cultural and social relevance, fit with the festival’s diversity mission, and the ability of the work to be performed with quality during the festival.
-Because of a limited number of performance spaces, the festival cannot accommodate large, complex staging.
+Because of restrictions on our available performance spaces, the festival cannot accommodate large, complex staging.
 Each work will be performed once during the festival.
 See specific criteria by genre below.

 Music: All genres of music and musical theatre are eligible.
 Performances must be a maximum of 60 minutes in length.
 The festival will provide an appropriate venue and sound system.
 For musical theatre, see the staging and performer limitations for Drama above.

 The judges for the awards will be members of the Guilford Performing Arts Festival’s board of directors and programming committee, along with independent, outside judges knowledgeable in their respective performing arts genres.
-Following is a current list of judges by genre.
-This list could change by the time judging takes place.
-We will make a good-faith effort to post an amended list if there are changes.
+We expect to announce the names of judges in each category by early August.

 Have questions?
 Send them to Peter Hawes, head of the festival’s programming committee.